drbobrinkman/CSE270B/SCHEDULE.md

 > Reading/writing:
 > ---
-> For Tuesday afternoon: Either "Rise" or "How to do"
+> For Tuesday afternoon: Either "Rise" or "How to do".
+Also stella.pdf
+> from the readings directory.

 > Designing:
 > ---